adam-lafontaine/CMS/blog/posts/[006][Simple image transforms].md

 ### Example Program

 Below is a program demonstrating what was covered.
 There are a few functions that were implemented in previous posts that I'm not repeating here.
-Technically only color images were covered for writing images, but figuring it out for grayscale images shouldn't be too difficult.
+Only color images were covered for writing images, but figuring it out for grayscale images shouldn't be too difficult.

 ```cpp
 // https://almostalwaysauto.com/posts/read-write-image